gqthrowaway/gq_guide/gqguideWIP.md

 - Surefire M640DFT PRO (As of March '24)
 - If your lower does not have a stock or grip, Magpul.
 Milspec SLS, SLK, or CTR.
 - Geissele SSA
-- Lower reciever does not matter but I recommend a Centurion and assembling it yourself.
+- Lower reciever does not matter but I recommend a completed AERO or BCM lower.
+Should not cost more than $450 (March 2024)
 - 10 x Magpul Gen 3 PMAGs

 Pistol: